-Our trip started on October 26, 2018, as we traveled to Pokhara from Kathmandu with our Guide Shiva from Asian Heritage.
-The agency gave us a very good and detailed explanation with an itinerary of our custom-made tailor trip as well as had a very professional team which took care of our all the needs with quick response.
+Our trip to Mardi Himal Base Camp started on October 26, 2018, as we traveled to Pokhara from Kathmandu with our Guide Shiva from Asian Heritage.
+The agency gave us a very good and detailed explanation with an itinerary of our custom-made tailor trip as well as had a very professional team which took care of our all needs with quick response.

 We started our journey from Kathmandu to Pokhara on a tourist bus with my wife.
 You can also book a private vehicle but a tourist bus is cheaper if you have fewer companions with you.
 As it was my third visit to Nepal, I was still shocked by the traffic condition of Nepal.
 We had stuck for 30 minutes on our way to check posts in Thankot.
 The bus took us 7 hours to reach Pokhara where we stayed overnight.
 Pokhara is a beautiful city with a magnificent view of the Annapurna range and Fishtail, our destination.
 After checking in at the hotel, our guide suggested some nice places to have dinner.
 I and my wife went to wander the streets of Lakeside and had dinner in the cottage-type restaurant beside the bank of Phewa Lake.

 On our second day, we traveled to Sarangkot hill to watch the sunrise.
 The view was so good with the sunlight hitting the mountain and making it into a golden mountain.
 I and my wife will cherish the moment forever.
 Then, we return to our hotel and had our breakfast.
 We then traveled to a place called Kade or Kande or something (sorry for the confusion) and then started our first hike through the hill to reach Australian Base Camp.
 Our agency had booked the tents near the cliff which provided an amazing view of the mountains and Pokhara valley on the other side.